Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 The devices that are available on the NHS can differ, depending on whether you need to meet certain criteria in terms of your type 1 diabetes management or what’s on offer where you live.
 Find out what you are entitled to in England, Wales, Northern Ireland and Scotland on our pages below:

-Deciding whether to use type 1 technology and then choosing the right devices and apps can be a bit daunting.
-There are so many different options to choose from, each one with different pros and cons.
+Deciding whether to use type 1 technology and then choosing the devices and apps that work best for you can be a bit daunting.
+There are different options to choose from, each one with different pros and cons.

-If the pages in this guide or in the Type 1 Tech Finder tool don’t fully answer your questions, you can always contact our specialist team.
+If the guide doesn’t fully answer your questions, you can contact our specialist team.

 James shares his type 1 diabetes story, from being diagnosed to using hybrid closed loop technology.